camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/12-get-identity-links.html.md

 Result
 ------

-A json object containing the a list of identity links.
+A JSON object containing the a list of identity links.

 <table class="table table-striped">
   <tr>